coralingberlandau/EXAMPLE/README.md

 #EXAMPLE

-Here I bring up a first example to run
+Here I bring up a first example to run and for testing.